 With over 15 years of clinical experience, Jason has worked in many settings.
 He has led career counseling groups and offered individual career counseling from a Jungian perspective; he has facilitated dream groups and taught classes and workshops on dream interpretation; he has run a support group for hospice workers; and he has provided mental health and substance abuse counseling to low income individuals at the Lahey Health Behavioral Services clinic in Gloucester, MA.

-Currently, Jason has a private practice in Manchester-by-the-Sea, MA and online via Skype, offering traditional Jungian analysis, short-term intensive dream work, and in-depth Contemplative Dreaming coaching.
+Currently, Jason is president of the Training Board of the C. G. Jung Institute in Boston and he has a private practice in Manchester-by-the-Sea, MA and online via Skype, offering traditional Jungian analysis, short-term intensive dream work, and in-depth Contemplative Dreaming coaching.
 More information can be found at Jason’s website :www.jungiantherapist.net

 Angela Pessinis, IAAP

 Angela is a Jungian analyst/psychoanalyst and works with adults from all walks of life and from all over the world.
 She works with individuals dealing with issues such as anxiety, depression, major life transitions, midlife transitions, grief and major losses, challenges in relationships or at work, feeling stuck, struggling with creativity, suffer from a loss of energy and want to discover and embody their potential and regain meaning in their life in general.